we buy your mobile home [market_city]

 Can You Sell an Inherited House Without Repairs?

 Yes.
-Most inherited homes need some level of repair, sometimes tens of thousands of dollars’ worth.
+Most inherited homes need some level of repair, usually requiring tens of thousands of dollars.

 Common issues include: